Anno 1600-tal · Ystad, Sweden

 North of town

 A friendly animal park — ~60 species incl. monkeys, lemurs and meerkats, plus a playground and café.
+There's also a pool open during the summer.
+We like to bring a picnic.

 Farm · Berries